 - Teacher self-efficacy at risk

 Starling Minds’ Chief Science Officer and Clinical Psychologist, Dr. Andrew Miki, has been at the forefront of treating teachers on disability leave due to mental health problems.
-Over the last decade, he’s witnessed the changing landscape of the education profession across Canada.
-We felt it was important to share both what we’ve learned about the greatest challenges facing educators, as well as their perspective.
+Over the last decade, he’s witnessed the changing landscape of the education profession.
+We felt it was important to share both what we’ve learned about the greatest challenges facing educators, as well as their perspectives.

 An Increase in Student Special Needs and Attention